-If prefilled syringes are not available, the appropriate volume can be administered from a single-dose or multidose vial.
-If a 0.5-mL single-dose vial is used for a 0.25-mL dose for a child aged 6 through 35 months, only one half of the vial volume should be administered, and the remaining one half should be discarded.
+If prefilled syringes are not available, the appropriate volume can be administered from a multidose vial.
 Of note, dose volume is distinct from the number of doses.
-Children in this age group who require 2 doses for 2023-24 need 2 separate doses administered ≥4 weeks apart, regardless of the specific IIV4 used and volume given for each dose (see Children Aged 6 Months Through 8 Years: Number of Influenza Vaccine Doses) (Figure).
+Children in this age group who require 2 doses for 2024-25 need 2 separate doses administered $\geq$ 4 weeks apart, regardless of the specific IIV3 used and volume given for each dose (see Children Aged 6 Months Through 8 Years: Number of Influenza Vaccine Doses) (Figure).

-For children aged 36 months (3 years) through 17 years and adults aged ≥18 years, the dose volume for IIV4s is 0.5 mL per dose, with the exception of Fluzone High-Dose Quadrivalent (HD-IIV4, licensed for persons aged ≥65 years), for which the correct volume is 0.7 mL per dose.
-If a smaller vaccine dose (e.g., 0.25 mL) is inadvertently administered to a person aged ≥36 months, the remaining volume needed to make a full dose should be administered during the same vaccination visit or, if measuring the needed remaining volume is a challenge, administering a repeat dose at the full volume is acceptable.
+For children aged 36 months (3 years) through 17 years and adults aged $\geq$ 18 years, the dose volume for all IIV3s is 0.5 mL per dose.
+If a smaller vaccine dose (e.g., 0.25 mL) is inadvertently administered to a person aged $\geq$ 36 months, the remaining volume needed to make a full dose should be administered during the same vaccination visit or, if measuring the needed remaining volume is a challenge, administering a repeat dose at the full volume is acceptable.
 If the error is discovered later (after the recipient has left the vaccination setting), a full dose should be administered as soon as the recipient can return.
 Vaccination with a formulation approved for adult use should be counted as a single dose if inadvertently administered to a child.

-IIV4s are administered intramuscularly (IM).
+IIV3s are administered intramuscularly (IM).
 For adults and older children, the deltoid muscle is the preferred site.
 Infants and younger children should be vaccinated in the anterolateral thigh.
-Additional specific guidance regarding site selection and needle length for IM injection is provided in the General Best Practice Guidelines for Immunization (47).
-One IIV4, Afluria Quadrivalent, is licensed for IM injection via the PharmaJet Stratis jet injector for persons aged 18 through 64 years (48).
-Persons in this age group may receive Afluria Quadrivalent via either needle and syringe or this specific jet injection device.

-Children aged 6 months through 17 years and adults aged ≥65 years should receive this vaccine by needle and syringe only.
-No other IIV4s are licensed for administration by jet injector.
+Additional specific guidance regarding site selection and needle length for IM injection is provided in the General Best Practice Guidelines for Immunization (110).
+One IIV3, Afluria, is licensed for IM injection via the PharmaJet Stratis jet injector for persons aged 18 through 64 years (51).
+Persons in this age group can receive Afluria via either needle and syringe or this specific jet injection device.
+Children aged 6 months through 17 years and adults aged $\geq$ 65 years should receive this vaccine by needle and syringe only.
+No other IIV3s are licensed for administration by jet injector.